 - Low-maintenance plant that looks good all year

-While many people love the idea of planting Arizona milkweed because it is butterfly-friendly, be aware that it attracts insects of all kinds, including some you might not want to see in your yard, especially aphids.
+While many people love the idea of planting milkweed because it’s butterfly-friendly, be aware that milkweeds attract insects of all kinds, including some you might not want to see in your yard, especially aphids and tarantula hawk wasps.
+While this wasp is not aggressive, its sting is considered one of the most painful of all insect stings.

-But if the thought of letting aphids co-exist freaks you out, Arizona milkweed is not a good choice for you.
+But if the thought of co-existing with these insects freaks you out, Arizona milkweed is not a good choice for you.

 Like all milkweeds, Arizona milkweed is toxic to dogs, cats, horses, and livestock.